LiskArchive/lips/proposals/lip-introduce_a_genric_keystore.md

 ##### mac

 Computed as `SHA256(encryptionKey[-16:] + cipherText)`, where `encryptionKey` is the key derived from the user password using the key-derivation function.
-It can be used to verify the encryption key before starting the decryption process.
+The `mac` can be used to verify the encryption key before starting the decryption process.

 ##### kdf and kdfparams

-The encryption/decryption key is an intermediate key derived from the user password.
+The encryption key is an intermediate key derived from the user password.
 It is used to generate the secret key for decryption, and verify if the given password is correct.
 The function, and the params used to derive this key from the password are specified in `kdf`.
 The following values of `kdf` and `kdfparams` are allowed, depending on the key-derivation function:

 | `kdf` | function | `kdfparams` | Definition |
 |-------|----------|-------------|------------|